Dawem/EasyClicker/README.md

 1. **Creating & Updating Presets:**
    - Set up your elements, intervals, and chosen Run Mode.
-   - Select the `+` icon on the dashboard to create a new empty Preset and assign it a name.
+   - Select the `+` icon on the dashboard to create a new Preset.
+Enter a name and an optional domain pattern (e.g., `*://*.example.com/*`).
-   - The current workspace and settings are immediately captured and saved.
+   - If domain filtering is enabled ("Show current tab only"), the dropdown list filters presets to only show workflows matching the active tab's domain.
-   - To update an existing workflow, make your tweaks and click the **Save** button under the dropdown.
+   - If a loaded preset does not have a domain match pattern, the extension automatically attempts to fill it based on its items' patterns, or prompts you to specify one.
    - Select a previously created workflow and hit **Load** to instantly swap everything out.
 2. **Exporting & Importing Settings:**
    - Click the **Export** options to serialize your active preset, or all presets, into formatted JSON files for backup or sharing.